-Breonna Taylor Jury Was ‘Never Given The Opportunity’ To Consider Homicide Charges, Says Grand Juror
+Breonna Taylor Jury Was ‘Not Given The Opportunity’ To Consider Homicide Charges, Says Grand Juror

 Ben Crump, another lawyer for Taylor’s family, made a public request once again for the appointment of a new independent prosecutor.

-The trial’s outcome led to Black Lives Matter protests across Louisville, Breonna Taylor’s hometown, and provoked outrage online.
+The trial’s outcome led to Black Lives Matter protests across Taylor’s hometown of Louisville and provoked outrage online.

-As The Inquisitr reported, rapper Megan Thee Stallion criticised Cameron specifically while performing her hit “Savage” on Saturday Night Live, and spoke movingly about Taylor’s death in her New York Times opinion piece.
-The attorney general called her comments “disgusting”.
+As The Inquisitr reported, rapper Megan Thee Stallion criticized Cameron specifically while performing her hit “Savage” on Saturday Night Live.
+She spoke movingly about Taylor’s death in her New York Times opinion piece.
+The attorney general later called her comments “disgusting.”

-According to an announcement posted on his Twitter, Cameron stands by his work as Special Prosecutor, saying he made the decision to present charges to the grand jury “that could be proven under Kentucky law.”
+According to an announcement posted on his Twitter, Cameron stands by his work as special prosecutor, saying he made the decision to present charges to the grand jury “that could be proven under Kentucky law.”
+You can view his post here.